Klik hier om dit bericht in het Nederlands te lezen.

 ‘The place I have in mind is completely abandoned, no one will see us there.
 It’s safer than yours, trust me.’

-Eventually they arrived at an abandoned open field in the middle of a forest.
+Eventually, they arrived at an abandoned open field in the middle of a forest.
 After they had gathered enough wood to start a decent fire, they took Thompson’s body out of the boot and placed it on top of the woodpile.
-After the fire had been ignited Thomas seperated himself from the group while the others watched the flames completely surround their dead teacher’s body.
+After the fire had been ignited, Thomas walked away from the group while the others watched the flames devouer their dead teacher’s body.

 ‘Poetic, isn’t it?’
 Michael said, ‘Right now the same is happening to his body on Earth as with his soul in hell.’